-As the Group operates in the mining exploration sector, the Group generally does not have trade receivables (only fuel tax and GST), therefore is not generally exposed to credit risk in relation to trade receivables.
+As the Group operates in the mining exploration sector, the Group generally does not have trade receivables (only interest income, fuel tax and GST), therefore is not generally exposed to credit risk in relation to trade receivables.
 The Group however, provides security deposits as part of its exploration activities which exposes the Group to credit risk.

 Presently, the Group undertakes exploration and evaluation activities exclusively in Australia.
-At the reporting date there are generally no significant concentrations of credit risk other than the transaction disclosed above.
+At the reporting date there are generally no significant concentrations of credit risk.
 As the Group has no sales revenue there are no financial assets past due and there is no management of credit risk through performing an aging analysis, therefore an aging analysis has not been disclosed.